Maxwell013/Bravo/README.md

-# Bravo
+# Bravo 0.2.0
 A lightweight build system for C++.

 This library is part of a long term project that aims to build a small game engine and break it down into various smaller projects.
-This is the fifth project and is still under development.
+See the master project for more details.

 ## Dependencies
 ### Usage